• Reversal patterns: head & shoulders, double top, triple top.

 Timeframe and context

 Higher timeframes filter out noise.
 A double top on the 5-minute chart is barely a signal; the same pattern on the daily is meaningful.
-Specifically:
+A few guidelines:

 • Look for patterns on 4H or daily charts.